sjl/.plan/README.markdown

 * Printed off and read the manuals for two Lisp things I've been meaning to look
   into: [iterate][] and [parenscript][].
-* Parenscript seems like an ugly, practical compile-to-JS Lisp.
+* [parenscript][] seems like an ugly, practical compile-to-JS Lisp.
 It's not pretty, but it has macros so I make it pretty if desired.
 And at least it's not abandoned like [Wisp][].
+* [iterate][] is neat.
+I can definitely see how it's cleaner than `loop`.
+  There are some parts that seem tricky, but I have the feeling that they're edge cases that I only say because I read the manual cover-to-cover -- I doubt they'd appear much in real life.
+I really should just bite the bullet and start using it -- there's no other way to learn -- but `loop` is like a comfortable rut I've found myself stuck in...
 * Did the first few lessons of [Learning WebGL][].
 So far I understand everything (reading the [SuperBible][OpenGL SuperBible] helped a ton).
 I'm beginning to think graphics programming *seems* really tough because it's